Nu Civilisation Orchestra…telling stories that impact our times through the lens of music.

-Nu Civilisation Orchestra is earning a reputation as a shapeshifting, cutting edge ensemble.
+Nu Civilisation Orchestra has earned a reputation as a shapeshifting, cutting edge ensemble.
 Refusing to be bound by genre or scale, it metamorphoses into a new format as each new project is unveiled.
 Founded in 2008 by Artistic Director, Gary Crosby OBE and led by musical director, Peter Edwards, NCO presents audiences with stories worthy of great soundtracks, expanding musical scores with contributions from the world of visual arts, film, dance and literature.

 Since inception, the Orchestra has presented an eclectic body of work including the likes of Stravinsky’s Ebony Concerto; a joint performance with the BBC Concert Orchestra for Duke Ellington’s A Tone Parallel to Harlem; Charles Mingus’ The Black Saint And The Sinner Lady with the dance troupe, Clod Ensemble; Parallel, a tribute to the legendary free-form Jamaican jazz genius, Joe Harriott, collaborating with visual artist, Emma Godebska; live film scores for John Akomfrah’s acclaimed documentary The Stuart Hall Project, and the Oscar Micheaux/Paul Robeson silent classic, Body And Soul; a big band reimagining of Joni Mitchell’s Hejira, featuring guest vocalists Eska, Lisa Hannigan, Emel Mathlouthi, Nadine Shah and the poet Sabrina Mahfouz for International Women’s Day at the Royal Festival Hall, London.